Course learning outcomes

-On successful completion of the Graduate Diploma of Science, graduates will be able to:
+On successful completion of the Graduate Certificate of Development Practice, graduates will be able to:

-Integrate and apply advanced theoretical and technical knowledge in one or more science disciplines
+Integrate and apply advanced theoretical and technical knowledge in development practice, particularly as it relates to the tropics

 Retrieve, analyse, synthesise and evaluate knowledge from a range of sources

-Plan and conduct reliable, evidence-based laboratory and/or field experiments/practices by selecting and applying methods, techniques and tools, as appropriate to one or more science disciplines
+Plan and conduct reliable, evidence-based field work and/or studies by selecting and applying methods, techniques and tools, as appropriate to development practice

-Organise, analyse and interpret complex scientific data using mathematical, statistical and technological skills
+Organise, analyse and interpret complex development related and livelihoods data using statistical, socio-economical, political and technological skills

-Communicate complex scientific ideas, arguments and conclusions clearly and coherently to a variety of audiences through advanced written and oral English language skills and a variety of media
+Communicate complex development ideas, arguments and conclusions clearly and coherently to a variety of audiences through advanced written and oral English language skills and a variety of media

-Identify, analyse and generate solutions to unpredictable or complex problems, especially related to tropical, rural, remote or Indigenous contexts, by applying scientific knowledge and skills with initiative and high level judgement
+Identify, analyse and generate solutions to unpredictable or complex problems, especially related to tropical, rural, remote or Indigenous contexts, by applying development practice knowledge and skills with initiative and high level judgement

 Explain and apply regulatory requirements, ethical principles and, where appropriate, cultural frameworks, to work effectively, responsibly and safely in diverse contexts